Now Booking: April Therapy Intensives

 The goal is to support changes in how you show up in relationships that continue to evolve after the intensive is complete.

-A therapy Intensive through Smart Therapy® is a structured series of extended therapy sessions focused on a specific theme or relational pattern.
+A therapy intensive through Smart Therapy® is a structured series of extended sessions focused on relational and attachment patterns that tend to repeat over time.

 The Relational Reset Therapy Intensive consists of six 80-minute sessions scheduled across approximately six to twelve weeks.